dresswithpockets/Project-Cygnus/README.md

 #### Issue Tracking
 I use Atlassian Jira to track my personal progress on the project.
 Every week I will update the issues page to be concurrent with my current issues in Jira.

-## Licensing

-This project used to be under an non-commercial license.
-See LICENSE.md for the license used in the latest version of the code.